DarthMike/SwiftAnimations/README.md

 - Default values can be configured for all animations across all application.
 Change only the values that are different for the specific animation
 - Support for spring and standard animations

+#Swift 2.0
+Version 1.1 is using new Swift 2.0 syntax.
+If you wish to use the library with a previous version of Swift use any other release tag from the repository.

 #Chaining animations

 Turn complex sequences of animations into simple cascade and easy to read code: